gentimouton/projects-todo/README.md

 ===

 Using the pygame midi module.
+To generate Bach-like melodies, learn markov chains from all Bach sonatas.
+Each markov state is a tuple (pitch, duration).
+Learn one chain for major scales, and one for minor scales.

 Driving item-game
 ===

 Drive any kind of vehicle (car, motorcycle, tank, ...).
 Core gameplay: Mario Kart driving.
 Long-term gameplay: item game, reuse and salvage parts from other vehicles for improvements to your own.
 Item game similar to D3 or Plundernauts.